bytesandbalance/Gantt-Chart-Code/README.md

 }
 ```

-#### Transformation from `RawFeature` to `ProgramGraph`
+###### Transformation from `RawFeature` to `ProgramGraph`

-The code is transforming a vector of RawFeature objects into a ProgramGraph object.
+The code is transforming a vector of `RawFeature` objects into a `ProgramGraph` object.
 The transformation starts by building a mapping of parent to children feature IDs, which is done by upserting each feature and its parent.
 If the feature or its parent already exists in the mapping, it is updated, otherwise it is inserted with the given information.

 Once the mapping is built, the code filters out the root features, which are the features that don't have a parent.
 For each root feature, the code creates a Program object by resolving its subfeatures and then pushes it into the ProgramGraph object.

-The code uses a helper function, resolve_subfeatures, to resolve the subfeatures of a feature.
-It takes a list of child feature IDs and the mapping and returns a list of Feature objects by filtering the mapping and transforming the filtered values into Feature objects.
+The code uses a helper function, `resolve_subfeatures`, to resolve the subfeatures of a feature.
+It takes a list of child feature IDs and the mapping and returns a list of Feature objects by filtering the mapping and transforming the filtered values into `Feature` objects.

-The impl From block is an implementation of the From trait, which allows a type conversion from Vec<RawFeature> to ProgramGraph.
-The implementation makes use of the helper function resolve_subfeatures to resolve the subfeatures of each feature in the vector of RawFeature objects and construct the ProgramGraph object.
+The impl `From` block is an implementation of the `From` trait, which allows a type conversion from `Vec<RawFeature>` to `ProgramGraph`.
+The implementation makes use of the helper function `resolve_subfeatures` to resolve the subfeatures of each feature in the vector of `RawFeature` objects and construct the `ProgramGraph` object.

 ```rust
 /// Transform a vector of [`RawFeature`] into a [`ProgramGraph`]